erikbranmarino/PRCT-Detection-Dataset/README.md

 2. Telegram guidelines used for cross-platform validation

 ### Classification Prompt
-The `classification_prompt.py` file contains the structured prompt template used for few-shot learning with Large Language Models (GPT-4 and DeepSeek).
+The `generate_prompt.py` file contains the structured prompt template used for few-shot learning with Large Language Models (GPT-4 and DeepSeek).

+### Technical Setup
+For detailed information about hardware requirements, model versions, and analysis pipeline, please refer to `technical_setup.md`.

 ## Citation

 If you use this dataset in your research, please cite:
 ```bibtex
 @inproceedings{marino2025one,
   title={One Model to Detect Them All?
 Comparing LLMs, BERT and Traditional ML in Cross-Platform Conspiracy Detection},